cs1302uga/cs1302-c4-alpha/README.rst

 To run the program, you need to first (re)compile ``ConnectFourDriver.java`` as described above, then run the following command::

-  $ javac -cp bin:lib/cs1302-gameutil.jar cs1302.game.ConnectFourDriver
+  $ java -cp bin:lib/cs1302-gameutil.jar cs1302.game.ConnectFourDriver

 Specific Requirements
 *********************